 There are a number of professionals involved in each patient’s care.
 Please see a list of everyone you might encounter while you are a patient of ours:

-Attending Doctor (Hematologist): The “head doctor” in charge of your care.
+Attending BMT Doctor: The “head doctor” in charge of your care.
 Hematologists specialize in blood diseases and disorders.
 This doctor is usually on duty for two weeks at a time on the inpatient and outpatient units.
-All attending doctors meet regularly to discuss your case.
+All Attending Doctors meet regularly to discuss your case.

-Clinical Associate Doctors and Fellow Doctors: Doctors with advanced training in blood diseases and stem cell transplant.
-They will assess you every day (or every visit in Daycare) and discuss your progress with the Attending Doctor.
+Clinical Associate Doctors and Fellow Doctors: Doctors with training in blood diseases and stem cell transplant.
+They will assess you and monitor your progress and discuss your progress with the Attending Physician.

 Registered Nurse (RN): Nurses assess your condition and progress, give your medications and assist with all aspects of your care.
-Your nurse is your main contact through treatment; and monitoring and supporting you 24hr/day on the inpatient unit.
+Your nurse is your main contact through treatment….monitoring and supporting you 24hr/day on the inpatient unit.